 An emotional affair (EA) is more than a state of being “Just friends.”
 While it can be an elusive and subjective experience, emotional affairs are a common presenting problem that we often work on in an intensive couples retreat.
 Research has helped therapists to understand the arc of how emotional affairs begin, and how they gain traction and momentum.

 Emotional affairs are friendships that willingly harness the strong headwinds of sexual attraction, eventually sweeping away appropriate relational boundaries and transparency.
 Research has helped clinicians to understand the arc of how emotional affairs begin, and how they gain traction and momentum.
+And how clinicians trained in science-based couples therapy can help.

 Your EA partner may begin to complain about her husband.
 You listen gallantly and sympathetically.
 She compliments you on what a “good listener” you are.
 She continues to lavish you with kindness and praise, and you listen even more sympathetically to her tale of woe.
-Eventually, perhaps out of a sense of self-consciousness, the need for reciprocity kicks in. she calls attention to the imbalance of the relationship.
+Eventually, perhaps out of a sense of self-consciousness, the need for reciprocity kicks in.
+She calls attention to the imbalance of the relationship.

 “And what about you?” she asks.